-1. Write down your Goals
+1. Write Down Your Goals

 “If you don’t know where you are going, you might wind up someplace else.” -Yogi Berra

-Try creating SMART goals.
+And while you are at it, try creating SMART goals.
 The acronym stands for:

-2. Discover your Audience
+2. Discover Your Audience

-3. Create focused Content
+3. Create Focused Content

 - A short PDF guide that features the top ten steps to planning a wedding

 - A blog post showcasing your favorite locations to do an engagement session

 - An email that highlights several tips for selecting complementary floral colors